Social Interpretable Reinforcement Learning: Introduction

 The rest of the paper is structured as follows.
 The next section describes the related work in the fields of social learning and IRL.
-Then, in \Cref{sec:method} we describe the proposed method, while in \Cref{sec:results} we present the experimental setup and results.
+Then, we describe the proposed method in \Cref{sec:method}, and we present the experimental results in \Cref{sec:results}.
 Finally, in \Cref{sec:conclusions} we draw the conclusions of this work and list potential future research directions.